sevy07/git_training/README.md

 ## This project is used to illustrate Stash and Git concepts.

+***

+## Exercise

+The goal of this exercise is to get familiar with the **interactive staging** feature of GIT.

+To do so, instead of having one single commit adding the whole solution, we want 3 commits:
+1. One commit for `Peasants`
+2. One commit for `Around the table`
+3. One commit for `At War`

+* Let's first revert to the previous commit, in order to edit it: `git reset HEAD~`

+* Let's start the interactive staging script: `git add -i`

+* Commit your work in order to have the desired history

+***

 The images are free from rights illuminated texts from the French ["Bibliotheque Nationale"](http://www.enluminures.culture.fr/documentation/enlumine/fr/visites.htm)

-The exercises consist in ordering the illuminated texts between 3 groups by editing the html file, using Git and Stash to share and merge the changes.